In this section, you will find a list of our fundholders' most frequently asked questions along with their corresponding answers.

 • Scholarship Amount

-THCF encourages larger scholarship award amounts over smaller ones because the costs of higher education have increased exponentially over the past generation.
+THCF encourages larger scholarship award amounts over smaller awards because the costs of higher education have increased exponentially over the past generation.
 For example, if your scholarship produces $1,000 available to spend each year, we would encourage making one $1,000 award rather than splitting it into two $500 scholarships.

 THCF staff works to advertise the availability of our scholarships on our website, in press releases and newsletters, and via personal outreach to high schools and colleges in the area.
 Applications are built in our online scholarship portal.
 You can decide which application format works best for your scholarship.